 4. Common Mistakes With Tracking Business Income

 Here’s some of the mistakes people make when it comes to tracking their business income that you can avoid:

 4.1 Thinking You Don’t Need to Track Your Income

 People with a profit of less than £1,000 think they don’t need to track their income but this is wrong.
 There is an exemption known as the £1,000 trading income allowance that means you don’t need to let HMRC know about earnings of £1,000 or less.
 This tax-free allowance applies to your first £1,000 of business income, not profit.
 And even if your income is below the tax-free amount, HMRC guidance states that you should still be tracking your earnings and keeping a note of what you have been paid as evidence you are eligible to claim it.

 4.2 Recording Business Income Net of Deductions

-If you receive money from third parties like Stripe, eBay, Uber or Paypal then there will be a deduction made before the money hits your bank account.
-When it comes to your taxes, you’ll need to declare your income on your tax return gross, which means before any fees get deducted.
-You’ll be able to claim any deductions as part of your allowable business expenses but you will need to use statements to gross up your business income.
+If you receive money from third parties like Stripe, eBay, Uber or Paypal, then there will be a deduction made before the money hits your bank account.
+When it comes to your taxes, you’ll need to declare your income on your tax return gross.
+This means before any fees get deducted.
+You’ll be able to claim any deductions as part of your allowable business expenses.
+However, you will need to use statements to gross up your business income.